dalager/graphedexcel/README.md

 A range defined in a formula like `=SUM(B1:B200)` is semantically handled like a single reference or node in the tree and not 200 individual nodes in the graph.

+The way the graph is built is by iterating over all cells in the spreadsheet and extracting the references in the formula of each cell.
+The references are then added as edges in the graph.

+A cell within a range is considered a dependency of the range itself, but not of the other cells in the range.

 ## Installation

 ```bash